Aviation biofuel: Economics

+Economic viability has historically been a major barrier to SAF adoption.
+Early assessments by Lander and Reif (1986) noted that producing jet fuel from alternative sources would require significant capital investment compared to conventional petroleum refining.

 In 2019 the International Energy Agency forecast SAF production should grow from 18 to 75 billion litres between 2025 and 2040, representing a 5% to 19% share of aviation fuel.
 By 2019, fossil jet fuel production cost was $0.3-0.6 per L given a $50–100 crude oil barrel, while aviation biofuel production cost was $0.7-1.6, needing a $110–260 crude oil barrel to break-even.
 As of 2024, SAF represents just 0.3% of global aviation fuel.

 As of 2020 aviation biofuel was more expensive than fossil jet kerosene, considering aviation taxation and subsidies at that time.

 As of a 2021 analysis, VFA-SAF break-even cost was 2.50 $/gal.
 This number was generated considering credits and incentives at the time, such as California's LCFS (Low Carbon Fuel Standard) credits and the US Environmental Protection Agency (EPA) Renewable Fuel Standard incentives.

+In countries with high biomass availability like Brazil, the primary pathways identified for decarbonization are Hydroprocessed Esters and Fatty Acids (HEFA) and Alcohol-to-Jet (AtJ).